dalehurwitz/Tweet-Map/README.md

 # Tweet Map

-Visualise tweets in real time, at the source of origin.
+Visualise tweets in real time on a world map.